mayu-tatsu/e155-karaoke-site/README.md

-Repository hosting the contents of the GitHub pages site for our E155 Final PRoject.
+Repository hosting the contents of the GitHub pages site for our E155 Final Project.